(When the page opens, right click and save it.)

 What about kids?

 The whole family is part of the Missional Community.
 That includes the kids.
 Bring your kids with you and allow them to participate in various elements of the group.
-The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching and going with their parents.
+The best way for kids to learn to pray, engage scripture, live in community with other believers, and live on-mission is by watching and doing it with their parents.

 One thing we want to be clear on is that kids are an important part of the family.
 Involving them in the life of the community is by far the best way for parents to train and disciple them, and they add to the overall life and vibrancy the Missional Community.